LJPZebra/OLU/1P_Multicolor_Unit.md

 (4) Fix the fiber holder (red) to the piezo crystal.

 (5-7) Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
-Screw the connector into the cylinder (black) but not too far so that you can easily attach and detach the optical fiber.
+Screw the connector into the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) (black) but not too far so that you can easily attach and detach the optical fiber.
+Fix the connector with the two retaining rings.

 (8) Fix the cylinder to the light-sheet unit via the optical fiber holder (red) and attach one of the output fibers of the fiber optic coupler to the connector.